graphitemaster/neothyne/docs/MATERIALS.md

 ##### colorize
 Hexadecimal RGBA color to colorize (modulate) the texture by.

+##### nodebug
+The following flag disables the rendering of debug information into the textures associated with the material for when `r_debug_tex` is enabled.

 ## Tags
 The texture value for a material key can be prefixed with a series of tags.
 A tag is a way of indicating a task for which the engine will interpret and carry